 - viii.
 Children will be identified as being entitled for the PUPIL PREMIUM if their parents apply for the grammar schools under this criterion and they are entitled to it in Year 6. - ix.
-The term "CHILDREN OF SCHOOL STAFF" or "children of staff" means the child of anyone who works at that school, including teaching and non-teaching staff. - returning from overseas to live in the area, a place will be allocated in advance of the family arriving in the area, provided the application is accompanied by an official letter that declares a relocation date.
+The term "CHILDREN OF SCHOOL STAFF" or "children of staff" means the child of anyone who works at that school, including teaching and non-teaching staff. - x.
+For families of SERVICE PERSONNEL with a confirmed posting in Redbridge or crown servants returning from overseas to live in the area, a place will be allocated in advance of the family arriving in the area, provided the application is accompanied by an official letter that declares a relocation date.
 Admission authorities must not refuse to process an application and must not refuse a place solely because the family do not yet have an intended address, or do not yet live in the area.
 They must use the address at which the child will live when applying their oversubscription criteria, as long as the parents provide some evidence of their intended address.
 Admission authorities must use a Unit or quartering address as the child's home address when considering the application against their oversubscription criteria, where a parent requests this.
 They must not reserve blocks of places for these children. - xi.
 In most cases, CHILDREN ARRIVING FROM OVERSEAS have the right to attend schools in England.
 The Admission Authority will not refuse to admit a child on the basis of their nationality or immigration status, nor remove them from roll on this basis.